Skip to content ↓

 At Boston Pioneers Academy, computing is taught through a blended approach of explicit computing teaching and cross-curricular computing opportunities.
 As an Academy, we use the Teach Computing scheme of work which has been developed by the National Centre for Computing Education (NCCE).

 Throughout our Computing curriculum, we aim for our learners to be digitally literate and competent end-users of technology.
 Alongside this, we hope for the learners to develop creativity, resilience and problem-solving and critical thinking skills.
 In all units of work, we teach our learners to identify how technology is used in the real world, therefore seeing its purpose and importance in their lives.
-As we are in a rapidly changing world, with ever-changing technology, we also recognise the need to have a constantly evolving computing curriculum.
-Therefore, our long-term map will be reviewed annually in line with the latest curriculum guidance and advances in technology.

 We are part of the Voyage Education Partnership